devlambertjoao/devlambertjoao/README.md

 ## About Me
 - I'm 28 years old, from Curitiba, PR Brazil.
-- Passionate about games, linux, simracing, hardware.
+- Passionate about games, linux, simracing, hardware and audio.

 ## Studiyng now
 - English